GrinonBarrett/Taksidos/Core Rules/1=Adventuring Rules.md

 Characters are likely going to drink.
 Even if they don't, some substances can create similarly debilitating effects to alcohol.
 Each point of inebriation can last for 1d12 + 1d8 minutes.
 This is individual to each point of inebriation.
 When the time expires from the inebriation point, each die is reduced by 1 level each.
 Once a die is reduced below 1, it is no longer rolled.
 When both dice are lost from the inebriation, that point of inebriation is lost.
 A point of inebriation does not begin for a number of minutes equal to your [Fort].
 When your inebriation reachs half of your [Fort], you are obtunded.
 When your inebriation is 3/4 of your [Fort], you are stuporous.
 When your inebriation reaches your [Fort], you are incapacitated.

+### TENSION
+Adventuring is stressful.
+It takes its toll physically, mentally, and emotionally.
+Anytime the character critically fails a check/save, fails a save against a fear-related effect, or is affected by a critical hit, they receive a point of tension.
+They may also receive a point of tension for each day beyond the first without rest.
+Once their tension equal or exceeds their level, they are subject to the Oramous condition.
+If a character's panic ever doubles their level, they must perform an incapaitation save or die immediately.
+A short rest can reduce tension by 1.
+A long rest can reduce your current amount by 1d4.
+A full rest can reduce it by 1d6+1d4.